Discover the importance of maintenance pages for your website: communication, user experience and digital strategy advanced in case of unavailability.

 Procedure #1: Switch the Site to OFF Mode

-For sites under WordPress, the WP Maintenance plugin is a key tool.
-Here’s how to enable maintenance:
+For WordPress sites, the WP Maintenance plugin is a key tool.
+Here's how to enable maintenance:

 This will set up a waiting page for all visitors except users with administrative rights.
-To verify the page, the test can be performed by logging out or using a different browser.
+To verify the page, you can test it by logging out or using a different browser.

 Procedure #2: Management in the Event of CMS Failure

 If the CMS system is down, FTP is necessary.
-The logic is to archive the site folder and temporarily replace it with the maintenance page folder.
+The logical solution is to archive the site folder and temporarily replace it with the maintenance page folder.

 Procedure #3: Server Malfunction

-In the presence of server failures, such as Apache/NGINX, MySQL, or hardware conflicts, a default page managed by Apache/NGINX is displayed.
+In the presence of server outages, such as errors related to Apache/NGINX, MySQL, or hardware conflicts, a default page managed by Apache/NGINX is displayed.
 Regardless of the problem, it is imperative to contact the server administrator for a proper reboot and resolution of the issue.

 The Strategic Impact of a Maintenance Page